cph-cachet/flutter-plugins/packages/notifications/README.md

 ## Usage
 All incoming data points are streamed with a `StreamSubscription` which is set up by calling the `listen()` method on the `notificationStream` stream object.

-Given a method `_onData(ScreenStateEvent event)` the subscription can be set up as follows:
+Given a method `onData(NotificationEvent event)` the subscription can be set up as follows:

 ```dart
 Notifications _notifications;